 - Cyber-physical security of grid-edge devices

-Complete manuscripts (maximum length 5 pages, and in accordance with the PES Author’s Kit) are to be submitted by August 15, 2020 (no later than 11:59 PM Eastern) to the paper submission site.
+Complete manuscripts (maximum length 5 pages, and in accordance with the PES Author’s Kit) are to be submitted by September 30, 2020 (no later than 11:59 PM Eastern) via the document submission portal.

 In addition to general criteria mentioned in the Author’s Kit, the following criteria will be used in evaluating the submissions: